archivesunleashed/aut-docs/Gephi:-Converting-Site-Link-Structure-into-Dynamic-Visualization.md

 <h3>Step One: Convert Site Link Structure into GDF Format</h3>

-Use the included `pig2gdf.py` program.
+Use `pig2gdf.py`.
+You can download it from <https://github.com/ianmilligan1/WAHR/tree/master/code>.
+Copy it into the directory that you want to use it in, or call it remotely.
 Usage is as follows:

 ```
 pig2gdf.py usage: